How much snow is new jersey getting this weekend and when - latest national weather service forecast

 The advisory covers all regions of the state—from Sussex and Warren Counties in the north to Cape May and Atlantic Counties along the southern coast.
 Residents are being urged to monitor local forecasts and prepare for deteriorating weather late this weekend.

-How much snow is new jersey getting this weekend and when - latest national weather service forecast - photo authorized for use by and/or licensed by shore news network
+Photo: how much snow is new jersey getting this weekend and when - latest national weather service forecast

 Timeline of the storm